apexpl/apex_v1/docs/training/getting_started.md

 First thing is first, visit the [Installation Guide](../install.md) and get an install of Apex up and running.
 Once done, install a few base packages we will need with:

-`php apex.php install webapp users transaction support devkit`
+`./apex install webapp users transaction support devkit`

 ### Create Package

 Next, we need to create our new package which we will call "training".
 You can do this in terminal with:

-`php apex.php create_package training`
+`./apex create_package training`

 When prompted to select a repository, enter 2 to specify the local repository that was installed with the devkit package.
 This will create our new package including two directories at: